Welcome to the lesson for February 3, Jesus Visits Martha and Mary, the story from Luke 10:38-42.

-There is butcher paper in the Children’s Activity Room ready for a class to work on it together.
+There is butcher paper in the hallway ready for a class to work on it together.
 (They could draw directly on the paper or on small sheets and then glue each person’s work to the larger paper.)

 3. Focus on Hospitality Skills

 *Some could prepare some kind of food as Martha did.
 Some could sweep and clean.
 Others could be Mary, listening to a teacher read a story.
 Afterwards, the group could talk about how it felt to play each role.
 Then the children could take a look at Matthew 4:4 “Jesus answered, ‘It is written: ‘Man does not live on bread alone, but on every word that comes from the mouth of God.’”
 This verse comes from Jesus’s desert experience (his quoting from Deuteronomy,) but it applies to this story as well.
 The children could write the verse in their own words and illustrate it with the Mary & Martha scene.

 *We have a Love Luncheon with Senior Adults scheduled for Feb.
 11, so one way our children could practice hospitality is to make decorations for the lunch!